nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 For those who need to share data with stakeholders, Tran$act allows you to generate CSV report.

-**7. Address Book**
+**7. Staff List**

-Import staff lists into the address book for quick access to contact information.
-You can also add, edit, and remove people from the address book as needed.
+Import staff lists for quick access to contact information.
+You can also add, edit, and remove people from the staff list as needed.

 ---